-In order to participate in the Fall graduation ceremonies with Full Graduate status, the student must ensure that all requirements for graduation are met, that coursework is completed, that grades are on record for coursework done, and that copies of the thesis are submitted no less five weeks prior to the anticipated graduation ceremony.
+1. In order to participate in the Fall graduation ceremonies with Full Graduate status, the student must ensure that all requirements for graduation are met, that coursework is completed, that grades are on record for coursework done, and that copies of the bound and unbound thesis are submitted no less than five weeks prior to the anticipated graduation ceremony..